Wright's Coal Tar Soap: 1892: Charles Booth interview

-In 1892 as part of a survey into life and labour in London, the social researcher Charles Booth interviewed Charles Umney.
+In 1892, as part of a survey into life and labour in London, the social researcher Charles Booth interviewed Charles Umney.
 The original record is in the archives of the British Library of Political and Economic Science:

 Park Street

-With an increasingly acute accommodation shortage at the Southwark Street premises, the drug laboratories and soap factory were moved north to 66-76 Park Street, Southwark in 1899.
+With an increasingly acute accommodation shortage at the Southwark Street premises, the drug laboratories and soap factory were moved north to 66-76 Park Street, Southwark, in 1899.
 The factory was enlarged in 1920.

-During the 1930s the company bought the old business of Dakin Brothers in Middlesex Street.
+During the 1930s, the company bought the old business of Dakin Brothers in Middlesex Street.

-In 1942, additional factory premises were built at 66 Park Street and in 1950 a new additional warehouse was built in Southwark Street.
-The total floor space was by then two and one third acres.
+In 1942, additional factory premises were built at 66 Park Street, and in 1950, a new warehouse was constructed at Southwark Street.
+By then, the total floor space was two and one-third acres.

 The soap works in Park Street have now gone, and Park Street has been almost entirely rebuilt.
 In Southwark Street, at eye level, the row of properties from the junction with Thrale Street (the old Castle Street) westwards looks wholly new, but that is only true of eye level; the shop-fronts and office-fronts have been replaced within the last forty or so years.
 Above these fronts, however, the architecture of the upper parts of Nos.
-44 to 50 Southwark Street is clearly original Victorian.
+44 to 50 Southwark Street is originally Victorian.
 Nos.
 44 and 46 form parts of what is now called Thrale House; No. 48 is called Saxon House; and No. 50 is separate again.
 The original roofline of Nos.
-44 and 46, up to the Victorian cornice, survives, but Nos.
-48 and 50 boast an additional modern attic storey.
+44 and 46, up to the Victorian cornice, survive, but Nos.
+48 and 50 boast an additional modern attic story.
 For much of the 20th century, Wright, Layman & Umney occupied all these properties.

 Limited company

-In June 1899 Wright, Layman & Umney became a private limited company with a capital of £100,000 and Charles Umney as director.
+In June 1899, Wright, Layman & Umney became a private limited company with a capital of £100,000 and Charles Umney as director.
 Charles maintained an active role in the business until 1905 and subsequently acted as chairman of the company.

 In due course, Charles' sons, Ernest Albert Umney and John Charles Umney, joined the firm, and Percy Umney became the company solicitor.
 By 1898, John Charles Umney had taken over the management of the Coal Tar Soap section of the business.

 Readers of the Country-Side magazine in 1906 were offered the chance to buy an inexpensive cabinet frame for one shilling, in which they could stack twelve empty Wright's Coal Tar Soap packets to act as sliding drawers in a cabinet for natural history specimens.
 As the editorial mentioned: "the measurements have been chosen because so many of our readers are users of Wright's Coal Tar Soap".
 Wright's Coal Tar Soap was a regular advertiser in the magazine.